-Table 3: Funding categories: numeric code
+Table 3: Funding categories: modes of delivery

-Category (numeric) Mode Description 1 Provider- based Learners study mainly in a campus setting with supported self-directed learning.
+Mode Description Provider- based Learners study mainly in a campus setting with supported self-directed learning.
 Providers are responsible for learners' health and wellbeing support.
-2 Provider- based: extramural Learners study mainly away from a campus setting but not in the workplace.
+Provider- based: extramural Learners study mainly away from a campus setting but not in the workplace.
 Learners undertake supported self-directed learning and the provider is responsible for the learners' health and wellbeing support.
-3 Work-based Learners study mainly in the workplace with supported self-directed learning.
+Work-based Learners study mainly in the workplace with supported self-directed learning.
 Learners are supported in their training by both the provider and employer.
 Providers are responsible for learners' health and wellbeing support in conjunction with the employer.
-4 Work-based pathway to work Learners have completed some study in the provider-based mode.
+Work-based: pathway to work Learners have completed some study in the provider-based mode.
 Providers assist learners to find jobs with training agreements and support them to establish their learning in the workplace.
 All other work-based responsibilities are the same as the work-based mode.
 This rate will be limited to the transition period between study and work.
-5 Assessment and verification: Learners receive training in the workplace.
+Assessment and verification: Learners receive training in the workplace.
 The employer has created or purchased a programme of study leading to a qualification and delivers this.
 Providers work with employers to map the programme to the appropriate New Zealand qualification.
 Providers are responsible for the assessment of the learning.
+The funding category for all delivery to learners residing in a Correctional facility is in the 'provider-based' mode of delivery